SVANETI, GEORGIA

 GUIDED SKI & SPLITBOARD EXPEDITION

 For centuries, the Upper Svaneti region in northwestern Georgia has existed as one of the most geographically isolated regions in the world.
-With a turbulent history of kingdoms, annexations and wars, the medieval villages that dot the area are strategically situated on mountain slopes in the shadows of 3,000-5,000m summits.
-Ancient Svan architecture features castle-like tower houses built to serve in defense against invaders during the 9th-12th centuries.
-Today, the towers of Upper Svaneti are protected by UNESCO—reminders of the region's rich cultural heritage—and are perfect for scoping the insane mountain backdrops that envelop the valley in every direction.
+With a turbulent history of kingdoms, annexations and wars, the medieval villages that dot the area are strategically situated on mountain slopes in the shadows of 3,000-5,000m+ summits.
+Ancient architecture features castle-like tower houses built to serve in defense against invaders during the 9th-12th centuries.
+Today, the towers of Upper Svaneti are protected by UNESCO—reminders of the region’s rich cultural heritage—and are perfect for scoping the insane mountain backdrops that envelop the valley in every direction.

 AVAILABILITY & REQUIREMENTS